dougeby/IntuneDocs/intune/compliance-policy-create-android-for-work.md

 ---

-# How to create a device compliance policy for Android for Work devices in Intune Azure preview
+# How to create a device compliance policy for Android for Work devices in Intune

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]